tdavislab/Hypergraph-Vis/README.md

-# Hypergraph visualization, multiscale simplification, multimodal curation, topology in visualization
+# Hypergraph Visualization via a Metric Space Viewpoint: Multimodal Curation and Multiscale Simplification

 ## Overview
 This is the code repository for "Hypergraph visualization, multiscale simplification, multimodal curation, topology in visualization"